NDAK16001U Approximation Algorithms (APX)

-Many optimization problems in the real world are NP-hard meaning that we cannot hope to solve them optimally.
+Many optimization problems in the real world are NP-hard, meaning that we cannot hope to solve them optimally.
 Instead, we use approximation algorithms to find solutions that are provably close in quality to the optimal solutions.

-The course is of a theoretical nature, giving the students general guidelines for developing and analyzing approximation algorithms for various optimization problems.
+The course is of a theoretical nature, giving the students general guidelines for developing and analysing approximation algorithms for various optimization problems.
 It is aimed at graduate students who like to use mathematics to solve algorithmic problems.